AlexYouXin/PnPNet/README.md

 # Usage
 If you want to train the model from scratch, please follow the next steps.
-1. fix the experimental settings according to ./config file.
+1. fix dataset settings according to ./config file.
+2. confirm model settings according to ./network_configs file.
-2. `python train.py`
+3. `python train.py`

 # Citation